-If your iPhone 8 or iPhone 8 Plus is frozen and not responding, you may need to force restart or hard reset it.
+If your iPhone 8 or iPhone 8 Plus is frozen and not responding, you should force restart or hard reset it.
 This is a button combination that forces your phone to restart.

-Forcing your iPhone to restart is helpful when an app freezes or it won’t respond to your taps or home button presses.
+Forcing your iPhone 8 to restart is helpful when an app freezes or your device won’t respond to your taps or home button presses.
 This process will not erase your iPhone and the only data you may lose is the last few changes you made in an app before the iPhone froze.

 If you moved to an iPhone 8 or iPhone 8 Plus from another platform or if you haven’t had to force restart your iPhone in awhile, you may have forgotten how to do it.